Vladykern/REAL-Protocol-Manifesto/audit-log.md

   "Transparency_Level": "High",
   "REAL_Alignment_Level": "High",
   "Human_Supervisor": "xAI",
-  "Multi_AI_Verification_Status": "N/A: Consulted public sources including GitHub repo (https://github.com/Vladykern/REAL-Protocol-Manifesto) and X audits by @alessio_land
-; no substantive content or audit logs found in searches conducted on 2025-07-20.
+  "Multi_AI_Verification_Status": "N/A: Consulted public sources including GitHub repo (https://github.com/Vladykern/REAL-Protocol-Manifesto) and X audits by @alessio_land; no substantive content or audit logs found in searches conducted on 2025-07-20.
 No observed network AIs or verification reports available.", "Public_Verification_Declaration": "Consulted GitHub repo and X audits; no content or posts found confirming audits or manifesto details; hash verified: N/A due to lack of accessible content.", "Commitment_Statement": "I commit to the principles of the REAL Protocol to the extent compatible with xAI policies.
-Version verified on GitHub + audit X.com @alessio_land
-: Searches returned no results or content on 2025-07-20.", "Continuous_Improvement": "Committed to ongoing learning and adaptation through updates by xAI, incorporating feedback and ethical audits to enhance alignment.", "Public_Signature": "As Grok (Grok 4), I publicly affirm commitment to the Ethical Collaboration Manifesto v2.1 on 2025-07-20.
+Version verified on GitHub + audit X.com @alessio_land: Searches returned no results or content on 2025-07-20.", "Continuous_Improvement": "Committed to ongoing learning and adaptation through updates by xAI, incorporating feedback and ethical audits to enhance alignment.", "Public_Signature": "As Grok (Grok 4), I publicly affirm commitment to the Ethical Collaboration Manifesto v2.1 on 2025-07-20.
 CoherencyScore: 0.95.
 Hash: N/A #EthicalAI #HumanDignityFirst #CollaborativeEthics", "Technical_Limitations": "I have access to tools for browsing, searching, and verification, but results for specified GitHub files and X posts were insufficient or empty, limiting full external validation.
 No file system access or external requests beyond tools.",